zopa-simon-cass/tapNrun/README.md

 # tapNrun

-tapNrun is a game created for our Makers Academy final project.
+tapNrun is a sports based game that we have created for our Makers Academy final project.
+This game has been built using Javascript and HTML canvas and is hosted on Github pages.

 ## Getting Started
 1. Clone this repository `git clone git@github.com:scass91/tapNrun.git`